antoniosasaki/Advanced-Machine-Learning-Project/README.md

 If you want to run the notebook from your computer, you will need to clone this repository.

-The IEEE-CIS Fraud Detection database which we used in this project is available for access at the following link [public website]([https://www.mavenanalytics.io/data-playground](https://www.kaggle.com/competitions/ieee-fraud-detection/discussion/100662)).
+The IEEE-CIS Fraud Detection database which we used in this project is available for access at the following link [https://www.mavenanalytics.io/data-playground](https://www.kaggle.com/competitions/ieee-fraud-detection/discussion/100662.

 We would also like to thank Professor Austin J. Stromme for the support and knowledge they gave us.